opengauss-mirror/website/content/en/security/_index.md

 ##### 3.1.1 Reporting Channel

 You can send the potential security vulnerabilities of an openGauss product to the e-mail of the openGauss security team (<securities@openGauss.org>).
-Given that the vulnerability information is sensitive, you are advised to use the public OpenGPG key of the security team to encrypt the e-mail.
+Given that the vulnerability information is sensitive, you are advised to use the <a Download href="/public-key/openGauss_0x912AD1B8_public.asc">public PGP key</a> of the security team to encrypt the e-mail.
 The information of the SIG Security members is as follows:

 + Jinwei Zhu[@zhujinwei], <zhujinwei@huawei.com>